Tinder For Building A Fire

 These can be found in plenty.
 Be wary of damp needles though.

 From dead branches, snap off very small twigs and then shave them with a knife into shredded pieces.
+The key here is small shavings.

 They must be completely dry to burn well.
 Crumple into small pieces.